bburky/playnite-non-steam-shortcuts/README.md

 You should have a new folder in your `Extensions` folder called `playnite-non-steam-shortcuts` containing `extension.yaml` and `nonsteam.py`.

 Select some games and chose "Extensions" → "Create non-Steam shortcuts for selected games" in the menu.
+Then relaunch Steam to update it's non-Steam shortcuts.

 ## Sources used for shortcut.vdf reverse engineering